Teen Treatment Programs and Centers For Defiance

 What are the causes of defiant behaviors in teens?

-- Peer group: If your teen is hanging out with a new group of friends and suddenly begins to behave oppositionally, it could be that she is imitating her new friends.
+- Peer group: If your teen is hanging out with a new group of friends and suddenly begins to behave oppositionally, it could be that they are imitating their new friends.

 - Attention seeking: This is what typical teenage disrespect is about.
 Any attention, positive or negative, is the goal.

 - Genetics: This type of behavior has a tendency to run in families.
 Find out if there is any family history and if so, also look for when the behaviors ended.

 - Impulsive control issues: This can be related to other issues such including ADHD.
 Without the appropriate impulse control, teens may act defiantly without truly realizing the consequence of their actions.

 - Neurological differences: Some people are just hardwired to push back on authority.
 Also individuals that have other diagnosed mental illnesses, such as ADHD, depression, or anxiety may be more prone to defiant or oppositional behaviors.

 What are signs and symptoms of defiance in teens?